ThanHuuTuan/CRUD-API-FLASK/README.md

 ```
 1.Creating a REST API that can be implemeted in CRUD web app.
 2.Basics of the FLASK framework.
-3.Wrapping the pyredis and pymongo module functions as needed to work with the database and chace.
+3.Wrapping the pyredis and pymongo module functions as needed to work with the database and cache.
 4.Making python modules installable with setuptools.
 ```